We have over 35 paid staff members who work across the county. See the location pages here for more detail about who works where.

 Gavin Chappell-Bates, (Fundraising Manager)

-joined Centre 33 in the summer of 2018 to develop the charity’s fundraising strategy.
+Gavin joined Centre 33 in the summer of 2018 to develop the charity’s fundraising strategy.
 He is primarily responsible for increasing unrestricted income from individuals, the local community and corporate organisations.
 He is also heavily involved in trust and grant applications.

 Gavin has worked as a fundraiser in the charity sector since 2013, holding roles at Headway Cambridgeshire and Papworth Trust.
 Prior to this he held a number of communications and marketing roles.
 He has a degree in English and Philosophy from the University of East Anglia.
 He is also a musician; having released two albums and performing in a rock ‘n’ roll band.

-Frances Roberson, (Finance and Resources Manager)
+Frances Roberson, (Finance and HR Manager)

-Fiona Morrow (Senior Project Worker)
+Fiona Morrow (Senior Project Worker - Information and Support)

-is responsible for delivering, developing and supporting the ‘Someone to Talk to’ team to provide safe and responsive services to young people that engage with our drop-In service.
+Fiona is responsible for delivering, developing and supporting the ‘Someone to Talk to’ team to provide safe and responsive services to young people that engage with our drop-In service.
 In addition to recruiting and managing volunteers who support the service she manages any PSHE or schools outreach work/requests.
 Prior to this role, Fiona managed the Information and Support service as a maternity cover and joined Centre 33 in 2014 as a volunteer.

-Chris Baines (Senior Project Worker)
+Chris Baines (Senior Project Worker and Clinical Lead)

-Joined Centre 33 in 2012 and is responsible for managing our schools mental health work and is also our clinical lead for the mental health service.
+Chris joined Centre 33 in 2012 and is responsible for managing our schools mental health work and is also our clinical lead for the mental health service.
 He has worked as a tutor teaching psychology and counselling.
 Chris holds an MA in Psychotherapeutic counselling, MSc in Psychological Research Methods among other qualifications and has supported many volunteer counsellors to help their development into qualified, competent therapists.

 Beth Green (Executive Director)

-joined us in 2016 bringing 20 years of experience working with vulnerable young people in the UK and internationally with organisations such as The Children’s Society and Social Finance.
+Beth joined us in 2016 bringing 20 years of experience working with vulnerable young people in the UK and internationally with organisations such as The Children’s Society and Social Finance.
 She has overall responsibility for the strategic leadership and management of Centre 33, supporting the Board of Trustees, managing senior roles and engaging all staff and volunteers to continue to deliver excellent, safe, innovative and responsive services to young people.
 She has led on strategic planning, impact analysis and expanding our funding base.
 Beth has an MBA from Cranfield School of Management and is a Clore Social Fellow